Nek5000/Nek5000/README.md

 ## Download

-You can download the latest release [here](https://github.com/Nek5000/nek5000/archive/master.tar.gz).
+For a typical user we recommend to download the [latest release](https://github.com/Nek5000/nek5000/archive/master.tar.gz).
+All developers please read the `Contributing` section below.

 ## Getting Started